armandosunny/EcoNicheS/README.md

 ## Second module: Obtaining and cleaning species occurrences

 The first step to perform niche modeling analysis is to obtain the recorded occurrences of the species of interest.
 Using EcoNicheS this is achieved by downloading documents with this information from the Global Biodiversity Information Facility (GBIF, [gbif.org](https://www.gbif.org/)), one of the large biodiversity databases.
-Obtaining this information is achieved using the Coordinate cleaner package as a means for this.
+Obtaining this information is achieved using the [CoordinateCleaner](https://ropensci.github.io/CoordinateCleaner/articles/Cleaning_GBIF_data_with_CoordinateCleaner.html) package (Zizka et al., 2019) as a means for this.
 So, when opening the application, the first step is to select the first option from the drop-down menu to access the data collection tools.

 <img width="1042" alt="Captura de pantalla 2024-07-20 a la(s) 10 45 19 a m" src="https://github.com/user-attachments/assets/de93c123-0d3d-4bda-8e77-3e7f5cfa6cda">